darkmastermindz/Automations-Apple-Shortcuts/README.md

 - Comments:
   - Only works on iPhone
   - Assumes user has setup 2FA in app
+  - Assumes user has only 1 token in app

 ✨[Shortcut: Get SoftToken](https://www.icloud.com/shortcuts/c1e21a55fcf84f6fa87aa8604ba4b9c1)
 - Description: